 10. Consider a second line, which may be surprisingly affordable

 When you have applied all the previous broadband speed enhancement techniques to a single ADSL line, you could consider getting an extra line.
 With the increasing availability of Local Loop Unbundled (LLU) services (e.g. TalkTalk), using more than a single ADSL connection is now affordable with the right choice of supplier.
 Not only can multiple connections speed up Internet access, it can provide much-valued resilience – so that you are not disconnected from the Internet if a single line goes down (which is particularly important for businesses).

-With the increased availability of low-cost LLU services, the cost of two ADSL connections may be little different from maintaining a single line with BT, for example.
+With the increased availability of low-cost LLU services, the cost of two ADSL connections may be little different from maintaining a single line with some suppliers.
 By using more than one ADSL line, you have the option of using lower-priced ADSL connections with smaller usage allowances (by spreading usage across multiple connections).

 Please get in touch!

 We hope that our article has helped you get the most from your broadband connection, whatever the quality of your BT line.
 If we have been of some help, please get in touch to let us know.
 We would love to hear from you about your broadband experiences.
 Please email us at email@example.com.